Notifications

 The Appeals Secretariat will send an appeal package to you, the Continuing Care Licensing Office and the appeal panel at least one week before the hearing.
 Make sure to:

-• bring the package with you to the appeal hearing
+• have the package with you for the appeal hearing

-• do not get the package or documents are missing
+If you do not get the package or documents are missing, contact the Appeals Secretariat.

 Appeal hearings are usually held on weekdays between 9 am to 4:30 pm.
 These people will take part:

-• 3 appeal panel members, including 1 chair and 2 members
+• 3 appeal panel members, including one chair and 2 members

 • you and/or the person acting on your behalf or anyone you said would be there to assist you